Lake Gregory (Western Australia)

-Lake Gregory, or Paraku in the Walmajarri language, is a permanent brackish lake located in the Kimberley region of Western Australia, situated between the Great Sandy Desert and the Tanami Desert.
+Lake Gregory, or Paraku in the Walmajarri language, is a permanent brackish lake in the Kimberley region of Western Australia, situated between the Great Sandy Desert and the Tanami Desert.
 Following monsoonal rains it may hold fresh water, but becomes more saline after a number of dry years.

 Location

 The lake is situated approximately 220 km south of Halls Creek near where the Tanami Desert meets the Great Sandy Desert.
 The nearest town is the Mulan Community located 8 km to the east of the lake shore.
 The boundaries of two pastoral leases also encompass parts of the lake; Billiluna Station to the north and Lake Gregory Station to the south.

 Lake Gregory is situated on the edge of Mulan Aboriginal Community, home to the Walmajarri people.
 It is a traditional site to the people, containing several culturally significant sites.
 The Paraku Indigenous Protected Area works with traditional owners and rangers to monitor and maintain the lake and its surroundings.